-5. Certain specialty medications are included in the Copay Card Assistance Program.
+^{6.} Certain specialty medications are included in the Copay Card Assistance Program.
 Please refer to the Prescription Drug Benefit Formulary.

-There are 3 options for obtaining medications in the category listed above.
+^{7.} There are 3 options for obtaining medications in the category listed above.
 The options are: 1.
 Cleveland Clinic Pharmacies, 2.
 Cleveland Clinic Specialty Pharmacy, and 3.
 CVS/caremark Specialty Drug Program.
 Specialty Drug prescription orders (first fill and refills) are limited to a one month supply.

-Diabetic Supplies - All diabetic supplies covered, except for insulin pumps and insulin pump supplies (which are covered under the medical benefit).
-Diabetic supplies covered under the prescription drug benefit include: needles purchased separately, test strips, lancets, glucose meters, syringes, lancing devices, and injection pens.
-Members with type 1 diabetes who are under 18 years of age will have no out-of-pocket expense for their insulins and diabetic supplies covered under the prescription drug benefit.
-Asthma Delivery Devices - Includes spacers used with asthma inhalers..
+^{8.} Diabetic Supplies - All diabetic supplies covered, except for most insulin pumps and insulin pump supplies (with the exception of Omnipod Dash), continuous glucose monitors (with the exception of FreeStyle Libre products), and continuous glucose monitor supplies (which are covered under the medical benefit).
+Diabetic

-8. Refers to vitamins that require a prescription from your healthcare provider.
+^{9.} Refers to vitamins that require a prescription from your healthcare provider.

-9. Members can use any Cleveland Clinic pharmacy or any CVS store pharmacy for obtaining acute care medications (e.g. single course of antibiotic therapy) and for the first fill of maintenance medications but must use a Cleveland Clinic Pharmacy or CVS/caremark Mail Service Program for all maintenance medications.
+^{10.} Members can use any Cleveland Clinic pharmacy or any CVS store pharmacy for obtaining acute care medications (e.g. single course of antibiotic therapy) and for the first fill of maintenance medications but must use a Cleveland Clinic Pharmacy or CVS/caremark Mail Service Program for all maintenance medications.